 Word spreads fast, but not as fast as SMS links.
 Daily news can be easily linked via SMS and even more easily accessed on a mobile device.

 4. Share updates

-How many times does the “Average Joe” sift through emails per day?
-The answer- not a lot.
-Let's be honest, it gets boring.
-More than half of all Americans check their phones 160 times a day.
-The power of business exposure lies within the mobile - a text message isn't as hassling and provides a more organic way to connect to your target audience.
+How many times does the average Joe sift through emails per day?
+Not a lot because—let's be honest—it gets boring.
+However, more than half of all Americans check their phones 344 times a day.
+The power of business exposure lies within the mobile, and text messaging is a hassle-free and more organic way to connect to your target audience.

-Linking content via SMS is a must in 2021 if you want to expand and grow.
-Utilising our tips will grant you an extra tool in your outreach arsenal.
+Linking content via SMS is a must in this age if you want to expand and grow, and utilising our tips will enable you to add a powerful tool to your SMS marketing strategy.